xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

 3. Then add the vBIOS to VM's UEFI firmware (or OVMF).

-   On an Optimus laptop, NVIDIA drivers will search for the vBIOS from system's ACPI table, and load it to the GPU.
+   On an Optimus laptop, NVIDIA drivers will search for the vBIOS from the system's ACPI table and load it to the GPU.
 The ACPI table is managed by the UEFI firmware, so it needs to be modified to add the vBIOS.

    ```bash
    # Based on reports on GitHub, UEFI firmware shouldn't be moved once built